-Best SBI Mutual Funds in India 2025: Top SBI MF Schemes
+SBI Mutual Funds in India – Top SBI Fund Schemes in NSE (2025)

 Did you know the State Bank of India Mutual Fund (SBIMF) is India’s largest bank-sponsored mutual fund?
 It has AUM (Assets Under Management) of ₹9.14 lakh cr.
 It was established in 1987 as a joint venture between the State Bank of India and Amundi Asset Management, a leading French asset management company.